qgis/QGIS-Documentation/docs/user_manual/working_with_vector/editing_geometry_attributes.rst

    The Advanced Digitizing panel

-The :guilabel:`Advanced Digitizing` panel can be open either with a right-click on the toolbar, from :menuselection:`View --> Panels -->` menu or pressing :kbd:`Ctrl+4`.
+The :guilabel:`Advanced Digitizing` panel can be opened either with a right-click on the toolbar, from :menuselection:`View --> Panels -->` menu or pressing :kbd:`Ctrl+4`.
 Once the panel is visible, click the |cad| :sup:`Enable advanced digitizing tools` button to activate the set of tools.